 You need to know what you can count on when – not if – something is not right with a shipment or part of a shipment.
 Things go wrong in the manufacturing process in every country, and these issues are not always immediately apparent.
 What makes issues with offshore products more devastating than domestic manufacturing is lost time.
-Time to receive the initial delivery.
-Time to discover the issue(s).
-Time to remedy the problem.
-Time to receive or repair the initial point.
+You need time to receive the initial delivery, then time to discover the issue(s), time to remedy the problem, and time to receive or repair the initial point.

 No company can absolutely guarantee 100% error-free products 100% of the time.
 However, how an offshore manufacturing company reacts to manufacturing defects is essential.

 Errors will happen.
 It’s unrealistic to think they won’t.
 Asking yourself, “What is your quality guarantee?” is an important question because you need to know what to expect when problems arise and what your manufacturing company will do to make things right.

 On top of an offshore manufacturing company’s stated quality guarantee, inquire about their process for handling issues.
 Do they have a strategy?
 Are they intentional in solving problems to YOUR satisfaction as quickly as possible?
 Do they keep track of issues?
 How often do they communicate the status of the issue resolution process?